lkarra2/Cloud-Computing-PaaS-Model/README.md

 This project consists of 2 Cloud simulations.
 Each using a different policy with different specifications.
 In order to compare and contrast the differing policies, the cloudlet specifications have been kept constant.

+Since the cloud simulations are providing platform to run any application as a cloudlet by the user, the model being used is, Platform as a Service(PaaS).

 The following are the policies for each simulation

 Simulation 1: